Chapter 3: Interests in subsidiaries

 (g) summarized financial information stated before any inter-company eliminations about the subsidiary’s assets, liabilities, profit or loss, and cash flows.
 That information should enable users to understand the interest that non-controlling interests have in the group’s activities and cash flows.
 For example, it might include, but is not limited to:

-In the list provided, option (d) specifies the need to disclose the amount of the subsidiary’s profit or loss shown in the consolidated financial statements as attributable to the non-controlling interests.
-This amount may vary from the one stated in the summarized financial information about the subsidiary in item (g) above.
-This is because the amount in item (d) will account for the removal of intragroup transactions.
+In the list above, (d) requires disclosure of the amount of the subsidiary’s profit or loss presented in the consolidated financial statements as attributable to the non-controlling interests.
+This may differ from the amount reported in the summarized financial information concerning the subsidiary under item (g) above, for example, because the amount reported under item (d) will reflect the elimination of intragroup transactions.

-Summarized financial information is not required for subsidiaries classified as held for sale under IFRS 5
+The summarized financial information required under IFRS 12 need not be provided for any subsidiaries classified as held for sale by IFRS 5.

-An entity must provide information in its consolidated financial statements that allows users to assess the nature and scope of substantial limitations on the entity’s access to or use of the group’s assets or the settlement of the group’s liabilities.
+An entity is required to disclose information that enables users of its consolidated financial statements to evaluate the nature and extent of significant restrictions on the entity’s ability to access or use the group’s assets or settle the group’s liabilities.

-This requirement adds to the disclosure mandated by IAS 7 regarding the substantial cash and cash equivalent balances kept by the company that are not accessible to the group.
+This requirement supplements the disclosure already required under IAS 7 of the amount of significant cash and cash equivalent balances held by the entity that are not available for use by the group.

 To meet the requirements of IFRS 12, the following information is required to be disclosed.

-An entity must provide details in its consolidated financial statements that allow users to assess the impact of relinquishing control of a subsidiary in the current reporting period.
-An organization must disclose any gain or loss calculated by IFRS 10, as well as:
+An entity is required to disclose information that enables users of its consolidated financial statements to evaluate the consequences of losing control of a subsidiary during the reporting period.
+An entity is required to disclose the gain or loss, if any, calculated by IFRS 10, and also:

-Sometimes, it may not be feasible for a subsidiary’s financial statements, used in preparing the consolidated financial statements, to be prepared on the same date or for the same period as the consolidated financial statements.
-Under these conditions, disclosure is necessary in the consolidated financial statements of:
+Occasionally it is impracticable for a subsidiary’s financial statements used in preparing the consolidated financial statements to be prepared on the same date or for the same period as the consolidated financial statements.
+In such circumstances, disclosure is required in the consolidated financial statements of:

-An investment entity that must follow IFRS 10 and account for its investment in a subsidiary at fair value through profit or loss needs to disclose this information.
+An investment entity that, by IFRS 10, is required to apply the exception to consolidation and instead account for its investment in a subsidiary at fair value through profit or loss is required to disclose that fact.

 For each unconsolidated subsidiary, an investment entity is required to disclose: